streamnative/kop/docs/security.md

     For the `OAUTHBEARER` mechanism, you can use `AuthenticationProviderToken` or custom your authentication provider to process the access tokens from OAuth 2.0 server.

     KoP provides a built-in `AuthenticateCallbackHandler` that uses the authentication provider of Pulsar for authentication.
-You need to configure the following properties in the `conf/kop-handler.properties` file.
+You need to configure the following properties in the Pulsar broker's configuration file (e.g. `conf/broker.conf`)

     ```properties
-    # Use the KoP's built-in handler
+    # Use KoP's built-in handler
     kopOauth2AuthenticateCallbackHandler=io.streamnative.pulsar.handlers.kop.security.oauth.OauthValidatorCallbackHandler

-    # Java property configuration file of OauthValidatorCallbackHandler
+    # OauthValidatorCallbackHandler configuration file (Java Properties format)
     kopOauth2ConfigFile=conf/kop-handler.properties
     ```

-(3) Specify the authentication method name of the provider (that is, `oauth.validate.method`) in the `conf/kop-handler.properties` file.
-By default, it uses the `token` authentication method.
-If you have configured the `token` authentication  method, you do not need to specify the authentication method name.
+(3) Specify the Authentication Method name of the provider (that is, `oauth.validate.method`) in the `conf/kop-handler.properties` file.
+By default, it uses the `token` authentication method (`AuthenticationProviderToken`).

-   - If you use `AuthenticationProviderToken`, since `AuthenticationProviderToken#getAuthMethodName()` returns `token`, set the `oauth.validate.method` as the token.
+   - If you use `AuthenticationProviderToken`, set `oauth.validate.method` to `token` (since `AuthenticationProviderToken#getAuthMethodName()` returns `token`).

-   - If you use other providers, set the `oauth.validate.method` as the result of `getAuthMethodName()`.
+   - If you use other providers, set the `oauth.validate.method` as the result of `getAuthMethodName()` of your `AuthenticationProvider`.
+For example, if your authentication provider in Pulsar is `AuthenticationProviderAthenz`, then set the following:

         ```properties
-        oauth.validate.method=token
+        oauth.validate.method=athenz
+        ```
+   as it has the following code in it:

+         ```java
+             @Override
+             public String getAuthMethodName() {
+                 return "athenz";
+             }
          ```

 3. Enable authentication on Kafka client.